 After getting his start as a volunteer coach on Don Gambril’s first Alabama staff, Dennis Pursley has gone on to one of the most extraordinary careers in the sport of swimming, one that led him to being named one of the 25 most influential people in the history of USA Swimming in 2003.
 His career has taken him all over the globe – including stops as the first head coach of the Australian Institute of Sport, the inaugural director of the United States National Team and head coach of Great Britain’s 2012 Olympic squad – and proven Pursley the program builder who makes an immediate and significant impact on every team he touches.
 Named “Coach of the Year” by both the American Swimming Coaches Association and the United States Olympic Committee, the Hall of Famer has coached world record holders, Olympic gold medalists and national championship teams.
 His impact at Alabama has been immediate, as the Crimson Tide has rewritten the record board and returned to national prominence, including the men’s squad being named the National Breakout Team of the Year in 2014 and earning three-consecutive NCAA top-10 finishes for the first time in more than 35 years in 2015, 2016 and 2017.

 Nick Saban (2007-Present) Football

-Entering his 11th season at Alabama, Nick Saban has led the Alabama football team to four national championships (2009, 2011, 2012 and 2015) and five SEC championships.
-Overall, his five national championships – four at Alabama, one at LSU – trails only Bear Bryant for the most all-time.
+Entering his 13th season at Alabama, Nick Saban has led the Alabama football team to five national championships (2009, 2011, 2012, 2015 and 2017) and six SEC championships.
+Overall, his six national championships – five at Alabama, one at LSU – ties only Bear Bryant for the most all-time.
 Saban is one of three college coaches in the poll era (since 1936) to win three national championships in four years.

 Jay Seawell (2002-Present) Men's Golf